 By Eric Langenbacher, firstname.lastname@example.org

-The Tot Lot is a key neighborhood amenity, especially for the children of Burleith.
-Located on the east side of 35th Street between S and T Streets, it's adjacent to the old Fillmore School building now owned by S&R Foundation.
-I would like to express the community's gratitude to S&R Foundation for continuing to provide the Tot Lot space for the children of Burleith.
+The Tot Lot is a key neighborhood amenity for the children of Burleith.
+The playground is located on the east side of 35th Street between S and T Streets, adjacent to the old Fillmore School building now owned by S&R Foundation.

 Some Background.
-Although the Fillmore School and adjacent grounds used to be owned by DC Public Schools, and the Fillmore Arts Center (currently in the Hardy Middle School building) was located here from 1974–1998, the Corcoran College of Art + Design owned the property from 1998–2014.
-In 2015, the building and adjacent land were purchased by S&R Foundation, which has renovated the space and converted it into the Halycon Arts Lab.
+The Fillmore School and adjacent grounds originally belonged to DC Public Schools.
+The Fillmore Arts Center (currently in the Hardy Middle School building) was located here from 1974–1998.
+The Corcoran College of Art and Design owned the property from 1998–2014.
+In 2015, the building and adjacent land were purchased by S&R Foundation, which has renovated the space and converted it into the Halcyon Arts Lab.

-- S&R will maintain the “infrastructure,” meaning the grounds, the permanent equipment affixed to the ground, and maintain trash service of the Tot Lot garbage can (this is not provided by the city), including replacing significantly warped/broken planks on the playset, emergency repairs, fencing, and ground.
+- S&R will maintain the “infrastructure,” meaning the grounds and the permanent equipment affixed to the ground, and maintain trash service of the Tot Lot garbage can (this is not provided by the city), including replacing significantly warped/broken planks on the playset, emergency repairs, fencing, and ground covering.
 From time to time S&R may, at its sole discretion, replace permanent equipment;

-- The Burleith community will maintain/replace the toys (riding toys, wagons, sand buckets, sand shovels, etc.), the picnic tables, and pick up litter (meaning branches, twigs, debris on the ground, etc.);
+- The Burleith community will maintain/replace the toys (riding toys, wagons, sand buckets, sand shovels, etc.), the picnic tables, and pick up litter (branches, twigs, debris on the ground, etc.);

 - The Burleith community will include the Tot Lot in its twice-a-year “clean-up” days; and